JohnyTheCarrot/LinusForumTips-for-Windows/ideas.md

 ### Allow Pull to refresh on Touchscreen devices (May come in 1.9.0)
 * [Link to support article](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/XamlPullToRefresh)

-## Ideas for the Windows Phone 8.1 App

 ## Notes
 * *1 Available only to customers running Windows 10 Build 14393 or newer.